Logan-Coats/Fall-Knight/README.md

 Player can move before invincibility ends, player invincibility longer.
 Tomorrow will try to focus on making skeleton enemy, the first enemy to have an "attack" state. will be difficult.

+## Day Five
+Created Skeleton
+Skeleton moves, takes damage, dies, and attacks when player is near.
+Will add maybe 1 or 2 more enemies OR 1 boss enemy for the final level.
+Want to start working on music and sound effects, as well as a hit/death effect.
+Then start work on level design and polish.